arangodb-foxx/grafana-connector/README.md

 See below for a detailed explanation.
 Save the configuration.

-Assuming that the database is called `rlog` and the mounted the Foxx service at `rlog2` then you can check using curl
+Assuming that the database is called `rlog` and the Foxx service is mounted at `rlog2` then you can check using curl

     > curl "http://localhost:8529/_db/rlog/rlog2/" --user username:password